zenml-io/zenml/docs/book/user-guide/starter-guide/track-ml-models.md

 The above will estabilish a **link between all artifacts that pass through this ZenML pipeline and this model**.
 You will be able to see all associated artifacts and pipeline runs all within one view.

+You can see all versions of a model, and associated artifacts:

 {% tabs %}
 {% tab title="OSS (CLI)" %}